ZirkonNetwork/StaffChat/README.md

 # StaffChat
-Simple staff chat plugin for Zirkon Network that allows you to send a staff chat message easily
+Simple staff chat plugin for Zirkon Network that allows you to send a staff chat message easily.
 ## Building
-Run `build` with Maven then put the jar in your plugins folder and restart your server.
+Run `clean` and `package` with Maven then put the jar in your plugins folder and restart your server.
 ## Usage
 Once in-game, use `/staffchat` to toggle staff chat and message away, use `/staffchat <message>` to send the included message, or put a\
 single hashtag (`#`) in front of your message (e.x. `#Hello there`) to use staff chat without any commands.